BaptisteFrc/SeismicRepGAN-filippo/from_scratch_approach/readme.md

 ## How to use ?

 the model_tested file contains only the 6 auto-encoders used for the various tests in the study.
-The training file handles all the data management, from creation to processing, as well as training the networks and saving the weights.
-The test file is the link with wandb.
+Data_processing manages the creation of the HDF5 data file that will be used for training.
+The training file handles the data treatment as well as the training of the networks and the saving of the weights.

 ## Support